-- Plaintiff and members of the Class are entitled to equitable relief as no 41. adequate remedy at law exists. - 42.
-The scope of actionable misconduct under the unfair prong of the UCL is broader than the other causes of action asserted herein.
+38. Plaintiff and members of the Class are entitled to equitable relief as no adequate remedy at law exists.

+39. The scope of actionable misconduct under the unfair prong of the UCL is broader than the other causes of action asserted herein.
 The UCL creates a cause of action for violations of other laws (e.g., Sherman Law), which does not require, among other things, that a reasonable consumer would have been deceived in order to establish a violation.
-Thus, Plaintiff and Class members may be entitled to restitution under the UCL, while not entitled to damages under other causes of action asserted herein. - 43.
-Defendant continues to misrepresent the Product claiming they are 100% plant-based thereby necessitating injunctive relief in order to prevent Defendant from continuing to engage in the unfair, fraudulent, and/or unlawful conduct described herein and to prevent future harm-none of which can be achieved through available legal remedies (such as monetary damages to compensate past harm). - Finally, this is an initial pleading.
+Thus, Plaintiff and Class members may be entitled to restitution under the UCL, while not entitled to damages under other causes of action asserted herein.

+40. Defendant continues to misrepresent the Product claiming they are plant based thereby necessitating injunctive relief in order to prevent Defendant from continuing to engage in the unfair, fraudulent, and/or unlawful conduct described herein and to prevent future harm-none of which can be achieved through available legal remedies (such as monetary damages to compensate past harm).
+41. Finally, this is an initial pleading.
+The adequacy and availability of all

+41. Finally, this is an initial pleading.
 The adequacy and availability of all remedies, including legal and equitable, will not be resolved until the case is further advanced upon the closure of discovery, resolution of class certification and any potential summary judgment.